jackvandrunen/enclave/README.md

 #### **Protocol Specification**

 The "content" portion of an Enclave "packet" is just a JSON string.
-Because JSON is traditionally Unicode, it must be encoded as UTF-8 before being sent over the network.
+Because JSON can be traditionally Unicode, it must be encoded as UTF-8 before being sent over the network.

 These packets can have any number of different attributes.
 Some of the attributes are dependent on others, but some are independent.

+NOTE: This is a constantly evolving spec, so expect changes.

 ---